firebase/firebase-functions/.guides/upgrade.md

 Sometimes, they'll explicitly import from the `firebase-functions/v1` subpackage, but not always.

-Ask the user to pick a **single** function to upgrade from the list of 1st gen functions you found.
+Ask the human to pick a **single** function to upgrade from the list of 1st gen functions you found.

 ## 2. Update Dependencies